 Nora Bateson, is an award-winning filmmaker, research designer, writer and educator, as well as President of the International Bateson Institute based in Sweden.
 Her work asks the question “How we can improve our perception of the complexity we live within, so we may improve our interaction with the world?”.
 An international lecturer, researcher and writer, Nora wrote, directed and produced the award-winning documentary, An Ecology of Mind, a portrait of her father, Gregory Bateson.

-Jan van Boeckel [Artist-educator, Researcher and Film-maker – The Netherlands]
+Jan van Boeckel [Professor Art & Sustainability, Centre Art & Sustainability, Hanze UAS, Artist and Film-maker – The Netherlands]

 Alexander Crawford [Educator and Consultant – Sweden]